T

 Local etiquette

-• Eating with the right hand is preferred, especially when partaking in communal dishes.
+• Eating with the right hand is customary, especially when sharing dishes or eating without cutlery.

 Plan the rest of your Amman trip